wpengine/geoip/src/readme.txt

 = * Please Note * =

-This plugin will only function on your [WP Engine](http://wpengine.com/plans/?utm_source=wpengine-geoip) Business, Premium or Enterprise level account.
+Customers on Premium and Enterprise plans can use this plugin at no additional cost.
+If you are on another plan type and would like to use GeoTarget on one of your sites, you can add it to your plan [here](http://wpengine.com/plans/?utm_source=wpengine-geoip).
 This will not function outside of the WP Engine environment.

 == Installation ==